zaratan/mvc_exercise/README.md

 ## Follow the wiki

 We have setup the app, it's time to code ! :shipit:
-All the instructions are given in the wiki.
+All the instructions are given in the mvc directory in the formation github.